2007–08 Orlando Magic season

 The 2007–08 Orlando Magic season was their 19th season in the National Basketball Association.
 Led by 22-year-old center Dwight Howard, the Magic finished the season with a 52–30 record, finishing first-place in the Southeast Division and advancing to the Eastern Conference Semi-finals where they were eliminated by the Detroit Pistons in 5 games.
 The Magic had the fourth best team offensive rating in the NBA.

 In the playoffs, the Magic defeated the Toronto Raptors in the first round in five games before losing to the Detroit Pistons in the Semi-finals in five games.
-This marked the first time since 1996 that the Magic made it to the Semi-finals of the playoffs.
+This marked the first time since 1996 that the Magic made it to the Semifinals of the playoffs.
 As from 1997 - 2007, they either were eliminated in the first round or didn't make the playoffs at all.
-The Magic have repeated this drought, and as of 2022, have not made it to the Semi-finals since 2010.